ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 ### Adding Ibc to a substrate runtime

-Implementing the ibc config trait for a substrate runtime
+Implementing theIBCconfig trait for a substrate runtime
 ```rust
 type AssetId = u128;